arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-8.md

-You cannot apply a `WithCounter (Tree a)` value to a function expecting `Tree a`.
+You cannot apply a `WithCounter (Tree a)` value to a function expecting a naked `Tree a`.
 Function Application in F# is not compatible with the types you are providing.

 ## Reimplementing the built-in Function Application
 If F# Function Application is not compatible with `WithCounter`